Hopes & Dreams of the Achievement Center

 Feedback -Progress Reports

-The English Additional Language (EAL) program, co-ordinate by Mrs. Suzie Hachez, is in its secon year running, it has grown from 4 teachers in 2009-2010 to 9 teachers in 2011-2012 with 114 students.
+The English Speakers of Other Language (ESOL) program, co-ordinate by Mrs. Suzie Hachez, is in its secon year running, it has grown from 4 teachers in 2009-2010 to 9 teachers in 2011-2012 with 114 students.
 Next year, it will support a maximum of 91 students.
 The program is tailored to develop, English reading, speaking and writing skills for a diverse international student body at CIS, whose mother-tongue and first language is not English language.

-Throughout the past decade the AEN department has worked hand in hand with the main body of
+Throughout the past decade the ACe department has worked hand in hand with the main body of

-the school, developing and enhancing the growth of the AEN students.
+the school, developing and enhancing the growth of the ACe students.
 It has been truly rewarding to work and witness the progress made by the students who have been entrusted to our care.